AhmedMagedev/solid-payroll/docs/EMPLOYEE_UPLOAD_GUIDE.md

 ### Common Issues to Avoid
 - **Missing Values**: Ensure all four columns have values for each employee
 - **Invalid Payment Basis**: Must be exactly "Monthly" or "Weekly" (case-sensitive)
-- **Non-numeric Rates**: Daily rate must be a valid number without currency symbols
+- **Non-numeric Rates**: Hourly Rate must be a valid number without currency symbols
 - **Duplicate Device IDs**: Each device ID must be unique within the file

 ### Data Cleaning Checklist
 - [ ] Names are properly formatted and complete
 - [ ] Device IDs are unique numbers
-- [ ] Daily rates are numeric values only
+- [ ] Hourly Rates are numeric values only
 - [ ] Payment basis is either "Monthly" or "Weekly"
 - [ ] No empty rows or incomplete data